SchweizerischeBundesbahnen/open-source-repo-template/CODING_STANDARDS.md

 > **Note:** This is a template.
 Please make necessary changes and modify the template as per your needs.
-FOr reference please use the following resources
+For reference please use the following resources.

 # Repository Coding Standards